 - Choose one of the streaming sources we discuss below.

 - Connect to one of your VPN’s servers in the appropriate location.
-For example, you’d use a US server for NBC, or a UK one to unblock ITV Hub.
+For example, you’d use a US server for NBC.

 - Try loading a video from your chosen source.
 It should start almost immediately.
 Note: you may have to refresh the page before you see any changes.